 There are approximately 1.3 million Afghan refugees in the country.

-The growth rate steadily increased between 2015 and 2017, sustained above all by domestic consumption, while the budget deficit decreased, thanks in part to an intensive set of structural reforms.
-The balance of trade is feeling the effects of weak exports and is structurally in deficit despite tariffs being imposed on imported goods and the increase in interest rates in 2018 in order to cool demand.
+The growth rate steadily increased between 2015 and 2018, sustained above all by domestic consumption, which, increasing imports, rose the deficit of the current accounts.
+In 2019, a drop in demand, industrial production and agricultural production slowed growth; furthermore, the rupee quickly depreciated in 2018 and 2019, feeding inflation.
+The FX reserves diminished significantly, making it difficult to finance imports and forcing the country to ask for a loan from the IMF (May 2019).
 The textile industry, which is the largest export sector, is vulnerable to the fluctuations in international demand and cotton prices.
 As a whole, economic growth must remain elevated in order to guarantee employment for the rising population.
 Remittances from emigrants and international aid play an important role.